 Instructions about Public Prayer.

 In chapter 2, Paul gives instructions about public prayer.
-Prayer is believer’s life line to God.
+Prayer is the believer's life line to God.
 It is our privilege and obligation.
 It is not supplemental but fundamental in Christian life.
-The early church recognized the importance of corporate prayer ( Act 2:42; 6:4).
+The early church recognized the importance of corporate prayer ( Acts 2:42; 6:4).
 God’s ears are tuned to our prayers (Psalms 34:15).
 Prayer is good and acceptable in the sight of God.
 Prayer includes adoration, supplication, intercession and thanksgivings.
 Adoration speaks of our devotion and reverence to God.
 Supplications are made for specific needs.
 Intercession is the petitions made on behalf of others.
 Thanksgiving is the expression of our gratitude for all God’s blessings.
 Prayer is universal in scope.
-God our Savior wants all people to saved and come to the knowledge of the truth (2:3, 4; Ezekiel 33:11; 2 pet 3:9).
+God our Savior wants all people to be saved and come to the knowledge of the truth (2:3, 4; Ezekiel 33:11; 2 peter 3:9).
 This does not mean that everyone will get saved finally.
-God loves all whom he made, despite their rejection of him (John 3:19).
+God loves all despite their rejection of him (John 3:19).
 It remains a mystery that God remains merciful even toward those who refuse to trust Christ.
 Christians are obligated to pray for those in authority.
 The purpose of this prayer is that we may live a peaceful and quiet life without disturbance.
-At that time church was facing terrible persecution from Roman emperor Nero.
-Yet believers are commanded to pray.
+At that time the church was facing terrible persecution from Roman emperor Nero.
+Yet believers are commanded to pray for those who were in authority.

 For there in one God and one mediator between God and men, the man Christ Jesus.
-To approach God in prayer we must come through Christ.
 He is both God and man.
 In Paul’s day, Gnostic religion considered angels as mediators.
 Today the professing church considers saints and others as mediators.
 Only Christ gave His life as a ransom for our sin and he is the only mediator.
 The death of Jesus was for the whole world.
-But only those who believe in His redemptive work will be saved.
-Christ is the only means of salvation because he is the only mediator to represent both God and man (2:5).
-He is the only means of salvation.
-Christians should therefore live godly life.
+But only those who believe in Christ will be saved.
+Christ is the only Savior because He is the only mediator to represent both God and man (1 Tim 2:5).
+We are saved to live a godly life.
 Paul states that he was divinely appointed as a preacher and an apostle and a teacher to the gentiles.
 The primary purpose of a preacher is to proclaim the gospel to every creature (Mark 16:15).
 Apostle is the one who is sent with authority to preach the gospel and plant the churches.
 A teacher expounds the Bible with accuracy, clarity, relevance and simplicity.

-Instruction about Public Prayer in the Church: 2:8-10.
+Instruction about Public Prayer in the Church: 1 Timothy 2:8-10.

 Prayer is very important and should be properly done in the church.
-Paul already explained the universal scope of the prayer (2:1-7).
+Paul already explained the universal scope of prayer (1 Timothy 2:1-7).
 We have a mediator in heaven, Jesus Christ through whom we pray.
 Paul instructs men to lead public prayer in the Church, lifting their holy hands.
-For our prayer should be answered, we must be free from sin, anger, controversy and doubts (2:8; Psalm 24:3, 4: Isaiah 59:1, 2).
-It should come from hearts that have been changed by the gospel.
+For our prayer to be answered, we must be free from sin, anger, controversy and doubts (1 Timothy 2:8; Psalms 24:3, 4: Isaiah 59:1, 2).
+These are the spiritual qualities of hearts that have been changed by the gospel.
 Women should be modest in their appearance and should wear appropriate clothing when they come to worship God (2:10).
 They should not attract attention to themselves but God by their behavior.
-In God’s sight women are no way inferior to men but are equal in all respect (Gal 3:28).
-At the foot of cross all are equal.
-Those who say, Paul was a woman hater, undermine the inspiration of the Scripture (2 Peter 1:21).
+In God’s sight women are no way inferior to men but are equal in all respects (Galatians 3:28).
+At the foot of the cross all are equal.
+Those who say Paul was a woman hater, undermine the inspiration of the Scripture (2 Peter 1:21).
 Women should attract others to Christ by their natural demeanor (1 Peter 3:1, 2).